-An HSC assessment mark is the mark determined for each student studying a Board determined or Board-endorsed course that represents a measure of the student's achievement relative to other students by the end of the course for the HSC.
+An HSC assessment mark is the mark determined for each student studying a Board Determined or Board-Endorsed course that represents a measure of the student's achievement relative to other students by the end of the course for the HSC.
 The assessment mark is derived from the results of a number of assessment tasks.

-The Higher School Certificate shows two marks for each course: an exam mark and an HSC moderated assessment mark.
+The Higher School Certificate shows two marks for each course: an examination mark and an HSC moderated assessment mark.